 I have tried all of these brands’ sports bras as well (with the exception of Aktiivwear).
 I can say that I really like all of them and I have had no issues with support.

 As you’ll see in a minute, the semi-synthetic bras worked the best for Ana.
-But if you don’t need as much support, I recommend going with the more organic/natural options, like MATE, Happy Earth, Pact, or Bleuet.
+But if you don’t need as much support, I recommend going with the more organic/natural options, like MATE, Pact, or Bleuet.

 Pangaia (My favorite overall)